shanekingsley/craftedbycode/src/content/blog/peace-on-the-other-side.md

 Shane

-> And for the record, this was completely unedited by AI, every word here is mine.

 ---

 <small><em>“Don’t let anyone look down on you because you are young, but set an example for the believers...”<br/>